|JOHN S. MASON - PREVENTION

 Cwmrheidol, and why there is such a pollution problem there.

-This is a simplified diagram of the mine.
+simplified diagram of the mine.
 The oldest

 part is up on the hilltop at Ystumtuen.
 Here, workings go back into the